alphin-08/CineSwipe/README.md

-For the best user experience please use it on larger screen sizes like laptops and monitors!
+For the best user experience please use this website on larger screen sizes like laptops and monitors!